doableware/djongo/docs/docs/integrating-django-with-mongodb.md

       ```

 2. Run `manage.py makemigrations <myapp>` followed by `manage.py migrate`.
-3. Open up Django Admin, you should find all the models defined in your app showing up in Django Admin (with no data!).
+3. Open Django Admin, you should find all Models defined in your app, showing up in Django Admin (with no data!).

-You can continue to work with this newly created DB by inserting data into the models from the admin.
+You can continue to work with this newly created DB by inserting data into the models from the Admin Interface.
 Continue reading further if you want to use Djongo with an existing MongoDB database.

 ## Using Djongo with an existing MongoDB database

-As there is no concept of AUTOINCREMENT fields in MongoDB, internally Djongo creates a `__schema__` collection that tracks all auto increment fields in different tables.
+As there is no concept of a AUTOINCREMENT field in MongoDB, internally Djongo creates a `__schema__` collection that tracks all auto increment fields in different tables.
 The `__schema__` collection has the form:

 ```python
 {